I am already spayed, housetrained, up to date with shots, good with kids, and good with dogs.

 Meet Abbey!
-This beautiful Nova Scotia Duck-Tolling Retriever mix weighs about 35lbs and can probably stand to fill out a little more.
+This beautiful Labrador/Nova Scotia Duck-Tolling Retriever mix weighs about 35lbs and can probably stand to fill out a little more.
 She’s a confident pup who will trot right up to people and share her love.
 Though she’s still working to keep all 4 on the floor, Foster Dad insists she just loves to hug!

 As far as energy level is concerned, Abbey’s got the best of both worlds- if it looks like a Netflix binging day, she’s on board!
 If taking a nice long run is in the forecast, she’ll happily trot along.
 At the beginning of any walk, her excitement gets the best of her and she pulls in every which way to get in as many smells as she can.
-Of course, about halfway through she calms down and walks on a loose leash without any problems.
-She’ll play fetch in the backyard and is super speedy at retrieving!
+Of course, about halfway through, she calms down and walks on a loose leash without any problems.
+She’ll play fetch in the backyard and is super speedy at retrieving.
 That only lasts for about 4 throws though… then she’s over it.
 If Foster Dad has had a long day and Abbey hasn’t had much stimulation, she’s perfectly content on the couch with some pets and lovin’.
 Car rides are her favorite and she does very well watching the world pass by (or napping, she’s very good at that too!).

 Overall, Abbey is a very affectionate lady who just wants a human companion (or a whole pack of them!) to share her love.
-From day 1, she bonded with her foster dad and has bonded with everyone else that has been introduced to her.
-She’s such a goofball and just adores dog toys- she doesn’t chew them so much as pridefully walks around with them, smiling with dignity!
+From day one, she bonded with her foster dad and has bonded with everyone else that has been introduced to her.
+She’s such a goofball and just adores dog toys- she doesn’t chew them so much as pridefully walks around with them, smiling with dignity.
 If you’re looking for a crate-trained, housebroken, patient pup, Abbey is perfect for you!